 Whatever your faith or practice, we invite you to join us for our summer meeting for worship.
 You may choose spend this half hour in unprogrammed (silent) worship, meditation, or simply introspection.
 After all, who among us would not benefit from 30 minutes of quiet contemplation of the beautiful landscape at Buck Hill?

 What is Quaker worship?

 Quakers believe that individuals connect directly with Spirit rather than through the intermediary of a religious authority or sacred text.
 Therefore, (liberal) Quaker worship involves settling into a period of silence, which is “expectant waiting” for a divine message.
 The state of mind Friends strive for might be compared to some practices of meditation.

 When a message comes, sometimes it is meant for the individual alone, and sometimes the individual is led to share the message aloud with the group.
 Early Friends sometimes “quaked” with emotion as they delivered this “vocal ministry,” leading to the name Quakers.
 Vocal ministry is usually only a few minutes long.
 To ensure a grounded and respectful meeting, subsequent messages are not delivered too soon after a prior message and should not respond directly to a previous message.
 Some meetings for worship may be totally silent, while others are peppered with messages and even singing.
 Either type can be a “gathered” or “covered” meeting in which the presence of Spirit is strongly felt.

 Although Quakers have organizational bodies in the form of yearly and monthly meetings, they believe that no consecrated place or time is necessary for worship.
-Therefore, the worship of a small group by the side of Paiste Pond is just as sacred as the worship of a hundred Quakers in a meetinghouse in Philadelphia.
+Therefore, the worship of a small groupat the top of the Inn site is just as sacred as the worship of a hundred Quakers in a meetinghouse in Philadelphia.